Can you take your NHS pension — early?

 Tier 1 (partial incapacity): You are permanently unable to do your current NHS job, but are capable of some other gainful employment.
 Your accrued pension is paid in full from the date of retirement, with no actuarial reduction.
 No enhancement is applied.

 Tier 2 (total incapacity): You are permanently unable to do any gainful employment at all.
-In addition to the accrued pension paid without reduction, an enhancement is applied — the pension is increased as if you had continued working to age 65 (in the 2008 Section and 2015 Scheme) or age 60 (in the 1995 Section).
+In addition to the accrued pension paid without reduction, an enhancement is applied.
+For 1995 and 2008 Section members, two-thirds of the prospective service to NPA (60 for 1995, 65 for 2008) is added to actual service.
+For 2015 Scheme members, one-half of the prospective service to NPA (state pension age, or 65 if later) is added.
 This can substantially increase the pension for members who retire early due to serious illness.

 The process: Ill health retirement is not self-certificated.
 Your employer must apply on your behalf, and NHS Pensions makes the final decision based on medical evidence from an independent medical assessor.
 NHS Pensions uses the criteria set out in the scheme regulations — clinical evidence of permanence is required.